matKlju/mistralAgent/app/SERVICE_DESIGN_GUIDE.md

 ## 4. Variable Conventions
 - Variables are established via `assignElements` and referenced using `${variableName}` syntax.
 - Avoid nesting `${…}` inside other placeholders; when indexing into objects or arrays, keep the inner identifier bare (e.g., `${response.body.items[indexVar]}`).
+- Never wrap assignment values in Markdown backticks or code fences; if you accidentally produce one, rewrite the assignment so only plain text or placeholders remain.
 - Keep variable names descriptive (`startDate`, `responseData`, `last`).
 - When computing derived values, store intermediate results to avoid re-computation.
 - Only introduce variables that will be consumed by later steps (endpoints, conditions, transforms, or messages); remove dead assignments.